-Demand for organic products has risen year on year in the UK for the past five years and now stands at over £2 billion.
-Across the EU the rise in demand for organic food has risen an average of 13% in the past year with Denmark's organic food sales now close to 10% of all food sales.
+Now is a good time to consider organic arable Demand for Organic How the global organic market is affecting UK farmers Demand for organic products has risen year on year in the UK for the past five years and now stands at over £2 billion.
+Across the EU, demand for organic food has risen an average of 13% between 2016-2017, with Denmark's organic food sales now close to 10% of all food sales.
 The global market for organic food and drink stood at over £66 billion in 2015.
-The USA has the largest market for organic food (£34.7 billion in 2015) with 5.5% of all food sales being organic.
-This indicates that organic food is now "normal" in many countries, with total organic food and drink consumption up 400% between 2000 and 2015.

-Globally, organic land represents just 1.1% of all agricultural land (51 million ha).
+The USA has the largest market for organic food (£34.7 billion in 2015), with 5.5% of all food sales being organic.2 This indicates that organic food is now "normal" in many countries, with total organic food and drink consumption up 400% between 2000 and 2015.
+Globally, certified organic land represents just 1.1% of all agricultural land (51 million ha).
 In the EU, organic farming accounts for 6.2% (12.72 million ha), the highest of any region in the world.
 In the UK, around 3% of agricultural land is organic.

+£2.2 BN

-2003 - 2017 UK sales of organic products in GBP (£) millions
+2003-2017 UK sales of organic products in GBP (£) millions

 Source: Organic Market Report, Soil Association, March 2018

+Organic sales are

+highest ever at

-Trends in world areas of organic land 2006 - 2015 by land use (million hectares)
+Trends in world areas of organic land 2006-2015 by land use (million hectares) Source: FiBL-IFOAM-SOEL survey 1999-2017

 Although the area of arable land has increased by 5.5 million ha between 2006 and 2015 this is a much smaller increase than for permanent grassland (up 12.7 million ha in the same period).
 In the UK, the area of organic land has been in decline since 2008.
-By 2016 the total area under organic management in the UK was 508,000 ha (down nearly 32% from the peak) with only 37,000 ha in arable crops.

-grassland is unsuitable for arable crops, whilst the fastest growing categories for organic food sales in the UK include dairy and poultry - the sectors with the highest demand for animal feedstuffs.
+By 2016 the total area under organic management in the UK was 508,000 ha (down nearly 32% from the peak) with only 37,000 ha in arable crops.3 In many cases, organic permanent grassland is unsuitable for arable crops, whilst the fastest growing categories for organic food sales in the UK include dairy and poultry the sectors with the highest demand for animal feedstuffs.
 This imbalance means that the UK is increasingly dependent on imports of organic animal feedstuffs.
 Alongside this, global demand is rising, leading to increased prices for feedstuffs.
 This presents a significant opportunity for arable farmers to convert to organic production to supply this growing market.
+Organic egg sales grew by 7.6% in 2017, leading to increased demand for feed Does Organic Arable Stack Up?